Workiva/go-datastructures/README.md

 	go get -t -u ./...
 	go test ./...

-Once you've done this once, you can simply use
+Once you've done this once, you can simply use this command to run all unit tests:

 	go test ./...

 ### Notice